 The Covid-19 economy has taken out many small and medium sized businesses so it is accepted that the survivors will have an easier time but they also need an environment where properly entrepreneurial challengers can emerge, not just financially engineered companies like middle market restaurant chains in the last cycle.

 The CBI is drum beating that no domestic boilers should be sold after 2025.

 Yes they should.

 Residential properties should once again be properly rewarded for producing solar energy and selling the surplus to the grid.
-They once were here and they are in Germany and elsewhere.
+They once were here and they are in Germany, Florida and elsewhere.
 Amortising the cost of solar panels is easier now as the cost of the technology has fallen substantially.
 The properties can use existing gas boilers to meet surge demand just as the electricity industry burns gas to meet surge demand.
 Due to transmission losses it is more efficient to burn it in the home.
 No immensely awkward or speculative technologies like ground bore heat exchangers or hydrogen fuel are involved.

 Be in no doubt the domestic sector would like to use less purchased energy and it is not householders who are leaving lights on 6am - 10pm and heating every space full tilt in those hours.